 Mounting to your fascia board

-Secondly, when mounting to your fascia board you must consider height limitations, size of the fascia board, and rain water runoff onto your cover from other roofs above with full consideration of the slope of the solid top patio cover.
+Secondly, when attaching to your fascia board, you must consider height limitations, size of the fascia board, and rainwater runoff onto your cover.
+You do not want other roofs draining on to your patio cover.
 Open top lattice structures do not need to be sloped.

-Height is probably the most important option when designing your new cover and surely no one wants a low lying patio cover.
+Height is probably the most crucial consideration when designing your new patio cover, and surely, no one wants a low lying patio cover.
 A fascia board attachment should be a minimum 8’ or more in height.
-The fascia board should be a minimum size of 2” x 8” to accept the aluminum patio cover rafters, Hanger or ledger.
-When attaching to you fascia board you may have issues with rain water runoff onto your solid top patio cover that’s because the amount of water can overload its gutter system and downspouts.
-Here is a link: Our Blog post about leaking patio coversh
+The fascia board should be a minimum size of 2” x 8” to accept the aluminum patio cover rafters, Hanger, or ledger.
+Attaching your cover directly to your home’s fascia without considerations of rainwater from other roofs can overload the system, which causes leaks.
+Here is a link: Our Blog post about leaking patio covers

-And finally, roof mounts are great way to get that extra foot of two of height.
-The easiest option is if your existing homes roof has asphalt shingles, it’s easier and less costly to attach over your roofs rafters with L brackets and ledger outside your house wall and with this option there is no need to pull back your roof tiles, like concrete tiles would need.
-Nevertheless, there are many other customized options available depending on your unique layout of your homes exterior and we specialize and all of them.
+And finally, roof mounts are a great way to get an extra foot or two of height.
+Attaching to your existing homes roof through your asphalt tiles with L brackets makes for a more comfortable and less costly option.
+There is no need to pull back your roof tiles from your roof, as you would do with concrete shingles.
+Nevertheless, there are many other customized options available depending on the unique layout of your home’s exterior, and we specialize in and all of them.